Pagure/pagure/doc/configuration.rst

 IP_ALLOWED_INTERNAL
 ~~~~~~~~~~~~~~~~~~~

-This configuration key allows to specify which IP addresses are allowed
+This configuration key allows one to specify which IP addresses are allowed
 to access the internal API endpoint.
 These endpoints are accessed by the
-milters for example and allow to perform action in the name of someone else.
+milters for example and allow one to perform action in the name of someone else.
 So they are sensitive, thus the check for the origin of the request using
 these endpoints.